 According to their website, MHA is an organization dedicated to helping people create wellness through supporting mental health.
 The premise of the organization is that mental health problems are best handled by catching them before they hit a critical stage, stressing prevention and early treatment.

 For this reason, the main goals of this organization are to identify issues early, and provide the services and treatments that prevent mental illness from developing into severe issues, with overall wellness as the focus.
-They do this through providing educational resources for various communities, such as colleges, working communities, and medical facilities, and through advocacy and policy support and development.
-The website provides a great deal of information on major mental health issues, including addiction and substance abuse.
+They do this by providing educational resources for various communities, such as colleges, working communities, and medical facilities, and through advocacy and policy support and development.
+The website provides a great deal of information on major mental health issues, including addiction and substance misuse.

 Through its work, 100Pedals also provides support and advocacy about addiction issues, but with the slightly different idea that families and friends need help to deal with addiction too.
 Addiction is not just an issue for those who are diagnosed with it; it affects loved ones as well.
-For this reason, the 100Pedals program provides support and resources for family and friends to encourage their self-care and continued strength in the face of a loved one’s struggle
+For this reason, the 100Pedals program provides support and resources for family and friends to encourage their self-care and continued strength in the face of a loved one’s struggle.

 Additional Resources Relevant to New Jersey